-Deep-learning based analysis and modelling of stem cell differentiation pathways
+Deep-learning based analysis of stem cell differentiation pathways

-- The candidate must be motivated to develop both experimental and numerical tools for the project.
-A BSc level in physics, mathematics, computer science or a MSc in life science with experience in scientific programming.
+- The candidate must be motivated to develop both experimental and numerical tools for the project and have a MSc in physics, mathematics, computer science or a MSc in life science with experience in scientific programming.

 - Candidates with documented experience in scientific programming, machine learning and live cell imaging will be prioritized.

 This project is in call 2, starting autumn 2022.